mawebb81/Teams-Call-Queue-Requests/Install Instructions.md

 3. Initialize Variable
    - Type = String
    - Value = substring(triggerBody()?['PhoneNumber'],1,12) (this will depend on how your number is formatted in your list, this example strips the first character as it has a '+' which we don't want.
-4. M365 Group HTTP Action (use the
+4. M365 Group HTTP Request V2 action
    - URI = https://graph.microsoft.com/v1.0/groups/_M365GroupID_ (the M365 Group ID is the value from your SharePoint list)
    - Method = Delete
    - Connection = System Assigned Managed Identity